Peter2962/php-coinbase/README.md

 Unofficial sdk library for Coinbase.
 Note: This library is still in development.

-For more information, please refer to the: [official documentation](https://developers.coinbase.com/api/v2).
+For more information, please refer to the [official documentation](https://developers.coinbase.com/api/v2).

 ## Installation